London Shoreditch & Brick Lane street photography workshop with Brian Lloyd Duckett

 This is ideally for people who are familiar with their camera and have a grasp of the basic exposure settings.
 You may be new to the genre of street photography or you may be an experienced shooter who wants to refine and improve your technique.
 The small group size means that everyone gets plenty of one-to-one attention.

 Travel light!
 Any camera model / make is fine, whether it’s a compact, mirrorless or DSLR; we also warmly welcome people who shoot on film.
 You will ideally have a lens which has a focal length of around 28 or 35mm (full-frame equivalent) or around 18 or 24mm (APS-C sensor).
 If you don’t a have a prime lens, a zoom will be fine.
 You won’t need a flash or tripod.

 Your workshop leader: Brian Lloyd Duckett

 With a background in photojournalism, Brian is a London-based documentary photographer and professional street photographer.
-He teaches as a visiting lecturer on photography degree courses and is a board member of the BPPA (British Press Photographers’ Association).
+He taught as a visiting lecturer on photography degree courses and is a board member of the BPPA (British Press Photographers’ Association).
 He is an Official Fujifilm X-Photographer (ambassador).
+Brian now lectures widely at camera clubs & societies.
 You can see some of his personal work here.